SEARCH

-There are a lot of misleading tips about growing tomatoes, but, if you stick to these proven basics, you can grow everything from cherry to beefsteak, heirlooms and hybrids, in patio containers or in your garden.
+There’s no shortage of tomato-growing myths out there, but if you stick to these proven basics, you can grow everything from cherry to beefsteak—heirlooms or hybrids—whether in patio containers or garden beds.

 If you are growing tomato vines that get really tall or produce large fruit, we’ve got you covered with a tutorial on how to build a wooden tomato cage.